MicrosoftDocs/cpp-docs/docs/text/how-to-convert-between-various-string-types.md

 ### Description

-This example demonstrates how to convert from a wide character (Unicode) [System::String](/dotnet/api/system.string) to other string types.
+This example demonstrates how to convert from a wide character [System::String](/dotnet/api/system.string) to other string types.

 ### Code